mhijack/infinite-pomodoro-timer/README.md

 # infinite-pomodoro-timer

-  A basic Pomodoro Timer lets you work for 25 minutes, then have a 5 minute break.
+  **A basic Pomodoro Timer lets you work for 25 minutes, then have a 5 minute break.**

+  A working demo of the project can be found via [codepen](https://codepen.io/mhijack/full/deGKEV/).

 # Functionality